-&lt;sup>11 Examples of policy consultations include Vietnam (support to Socio-Economic Development Strategy 2011-2020); Uzbekistan (development of Free Economic Zones); Indonesia (development of policy solutions for four high-priority areas); Cambodia (microfinance and public-private partnership development); and Kazakhstan (industrial-innovative development plan).
+11 Examples of policy consultations include Vietnam (support to Socio-Economic Development Strategy 2011-2020); Uzbekistan (development of Free Economic Zones); Indonesia (development of policy solutions for four high-priority areas); Cambodia (microfinance and public-private partnership development); and Kazakhstan (industrial-innovative development plan).

-$^{12}$ "The Korean Development Cooperation Model," by Woojin Jung (Research Office), published by KOICA, 2010.
+$^{^{12}}$ "The Korean Development Cooperation Model," by Woojin Jung (Research Office), published by KOICA, 2010.

 In our meetings, several experts noted that the two channels of KSP (MOSF/KDI and MOTFA/KOICA) are implemented separately without coordination.
-Since KSP hires Korean and local consultants under the MOSF-supported program fund, the traditional division of labor between grant aid/technical cooperation (MOFAT) and loan aid (MOSF) is becoming less clear in KSP, as the turf of MOFAT/KOICA is increasingly shared by MOSF/KDI.
+Since KSP is normally provided on a grant-basis, the traditional division of labor between grant aid (MOFAT) and loan aid (MOSF) is becoming less clear in KSP, as the turf of MOFAT/KOICA is increasingly shared by MOSF/KDI.

-Despite this problem, KSP is clearly a focal point for Korean development cooperation and expanded vigorously for projecting the Korean voice to the rest of the world.
+Despite this problem, KSP is clearly a focal point for Korean ODA and expanded vigorously for projecting the Korean voice to the rest of the world.
 Together with Green Growth initiative mentioned above, knowledge sharing is regarded as Korea's strategic attempt to lead global agenda and design global rules.
 While Japan has also conducted intellectual cooperation with many developing countries in various forms and in large quantity-policy dialogues, drafting sectoral or regional development plans, joint research, industry surveys, seminars and lectures, study tours and training in Japan, etc.-Japanese effort in this area is less documented and institutionalized, less linked to global development architecture, and therefore less well known to the rest of the world.